 - Ph.D., University of Utah, 2004

 Student life is also an area where Dr. Ramsey volunteers much of his time.
-He advises the Washington College Computer Club, Washington College Interactive Gaming Society (WIGS), and the Gamers’ Guild.
-Often you’ll find him with his students during a video or board game night.
+He advises the Washington College Computer Club, Washington College Interactive Gaming Society (WIGS), and co-advises the Washington College eSports club.
+Often you’ll find him with his students during a video game or board game night.

 Dr. Ramsey pushes the education of computer science to our children in elementary, middle and high schools.
 He is seen teaching in summer camps most summers.
 In 2018, in collaboration with GIS, he hosted the Bringing You Technology, Engineering and Science (BYTES) Summer Camp with a curriculum of his own design.
 Students learned about geospatial navigation and problem solving, discovered the Coriolis effect, controlled computers with Makey Makey, built their own circuits, soldered them together and learned how to program their own designs with motors using Arduino.
 It was a fun filled information packed week!
 You can find an information page about BYTES here: https://www.washcoll.edu/centers/ces/gis/bytes-summer-camp-2018/